PrabhanjanJois/textEditor_using_Tkinter-jois_textEditor-/README.md

 As the name suggests this is an Text editor application which also includes some cool features.

 Steps to install the application:

-> download "setup_Jois_TextEditor" from here(found in above files)
+1. download "setup_Jois_TextEditor" from here(found in above files).
-> Install the downloaded file
+2. Install the downloaded file
-> Go through the setup wizard and complete the installation process
+3. Go through the setup wizard and complete the installation process
-> You're all set to use the application.
+4. You're all set to use the application.